infiniteopt/InfiniteOpt.jl/docs/src/guide/result.md

        intersection of supports labels in contrast to its default of invoking the union of the labels.

-First, we should verify that the optimized model in fact has variable values via [`has_values`](@ref).
+First, we should verify that the transformed variable in fact has variable values via [`has_values`](@ref).
 In our example, we have:
 ```jldoctest results
 julia> has_values(model)